TalayRuk/myCodeSnippets/javascript.md

 There are other excellent package managers and javascript asset builders.
 This process explains using npm and Gulp.

 **Node.js** is an open-source, cross-platform JavaScript runtime environment for developing a diverse variety of tools and applications.
 Although Node.js is not a JavaScript framework, many of its basic modules are written in JavaScript.
-The runtime environment interprets JavaScript using Google's V8 JavaScript engine. **Npm** is a Node.js package manager: use to install node programs.
-An **asset builder** is a framework to concatenate and minify or compress JavaScript and CSS assets and chosen asset builder used here is Gulp.  **Gulp** is a JavaScript-based streaming build toolkit for client-side code.
+The runtime environment interprets JavaScript using Google's V8 JavaScript engine. **Npm** is a Node.js package manager and hence used to install node programs.
+An **asset builder** is a framework to concatenate and minify or compress JavaScript and CSS assets and the chosen asset builder used here is Gulp.  **Gulp** is a JavaScript-based streaming build toolkit for client-side code.
 It can stream client-side files for triggered events in a build environment.
-Some advantages of using Gulp include the automation of common development tasks, the simplification of repetitive tasks, and a decrease in overall development time.
+Advantages of Gulp include the automation of common development tasks, the simplification of repetitive tasks, and a decrease in overall development time.

 ##### Getting started
 - Run ```npm init ``` in the top level of the project.
-This **_creates a manifest_** file which is where npm stores a list of packages and the versions needed for the project.
+This **_creates a manifest_** file and npm will store the packages and the versions here which are needed for the project.

-- Run ```npm install gulp ``` to **_add gulp_**.
+- Run ```npm install gulp -save-dev ``` to **_add gulp_**.
 This will __create the file *node_modules*__ and install the gulp package in it.
 The **--save-dev** flag will save the gulp package to the manifest file, which is called package.json.

 - Make a **.gitignore** file in the top level of your project folder.
 This is a list of folders and files will not be committed to your Git repository.